greg-dubrow/spotify-analysis/Gosta-Berling-analysis.md

 ```

 <img src="images/unnamed-chunk-9-1.png" width="100%" />

+We see here some strong postive associations with energy & loundess
+returning a .9 coefficient, and liveness & speechiness and energy &
+valence each returing at .7 coefficient.
+The energy & acousticness and
+loudness & acousticness combinations each return a -.7 coefficient,
+showing a negative relationship between those music features.

 With the corrr package I tried a couple of approaches.
 First a basic
 matrix that prints to the console, and doesn’t look much different than